GianlucaP106/simple-dns-client/README.md

 # A Simple DNS Client

-This is a simple DNS client implementation written in python.
+A simple DNS client implementation written in python.
 It is lightweight, simple and user friendly.

 ## Installation